what-name/docker-s3sync/README.md

 - ACCESS_KEY - your AWS access key
 - SECRET_KEY - your AWS secret key
 - S3PATH - your S3 bucket and path
-- S3CMDPARAMS - custom parameters to aws s3 cp
+- S3CMDPARAMS - custom parameters to aws s3 sync [http://docs.aws.amazon.com/cli/latest/reference/s3/sync.html]

 Files are by default backed up once every hour.
 You can customize this behavior using an environment variable which uses the standard CRON notation.